 - Ala.
-On-time, in-full delivery: Percentage of line items delivered on time and in full, within the minimum delivery window - Alb.
+On-time, in-full delivery: Percentage of line items delivered on time and in full, within the minimum delivery window - A1b.
 On-time delivery: Percentage of line items delivered on time, within the minimum delivery window - A2.
 Percentage of QA processes completed within the total estimated QA lead time (on-time completion rate for QA processes) - A3.
 Cycle time (average) - A4.
 Inventory turns (average number of time inventory cycles through (GHSC-PSM-controlled global facilities) - A5.
 Total landed cost (total cost of all supply chain operations and expenses associated with delivery of one unit of product) - A6a.
-Absolute percent supply plan error, with variants mean absolute percent error (MAPE) and supply plan bias - A6b.
-Absolute percent forecast error, with variants mean absolute percent error (MAPE) and forecast bias - A7.
+Absolute percent supply plan error, with variants annual absolute percent error and supply plan bias - A6b.
+Absolute percent forecast error, with variants annual absolute percent error and forecast bias - A7.
 Percentage of line items imported using a temporary registration waiver - A8.
 Average percentage of shelf life remaining for warehoused commodities, weighted by the value of each commodity's stock (product at risk percentage) - A10.
-Percentage of product procured using a framework contract (Framework contract percentage) - A12.
-Percentage price variance between the median unit price paid during the quarter and the median unit price paid over the life of the project - A13.
+Percentage of product procured using a framework contract (Framework contract percentage) - A13.
 Percentage of batches of product showing nonconformity (out-of-specification percentage) - AI4.
 Average vendor rating score - A15.
-Percentage of quality assurance investigation reports submitted within 30 calendar days of outcome determination (QA Investigation report submission) - AI6.
+Percentage of quality assurance investigation reports submitted within 30 calendar days of outcome determination (QA Investigation report submission)

+• AI6.
 Percentage of backlogged line items